-One study found that businesses in states with paid family leave laws significantly increased firm-wide productivity as compared to similar businesses without paid family leave benefits.32 And a cross-industry analysis of 41 companies found increases of more than 50% on productivity measures after the adoption of a paid leave program.33
+• One study found that businesses in states with paid family leave laws significantly increased firm-wide productivity as compared to similar businesses without paid family leave benefits.39

-- An overwhelming majority of California employers also reported positive or neutral effects on productivity (88.5%) and employee morale (98.6%).34 - Evidence suggests that increased productivity resulting from paid family and medical leave can increase employer profitability. - One study found an average of 63% improvement in revenue and 54% improvement in profit after companies adopted paid leave policies.35 - o An overwhelming majority (91.0%) of California employers reported that paid family leave had a positive or neutral effect on profitability/performance.36 - o A recent study of California's paid leave program found that businesses with employees who used paid family leave had higher per worker earnings across all workers (not just the workers who took paid family leave) than did businesses where no workers took paid family leave.37 - Paid leave also helps keep workers safe and healthy on the job, which increases productivity and decreases employer costs.
-Workers with paid leave are significantly less likely to suffer dangerous injuries on the job38 or deaths on the job.39 - Paid leave allows workers to recover and return to full productivity more quickly than they would by continuing to work.
+- A cross-industry analysis found that more than half of the 41 companies studied saw an improvement in productivity after the adoption of a paid leave program.
+40 - An overwhelming majority of California employers also reported positive or neutral effects on productivity (88.5%) and employee morale (98.6%).41 - Evidence suggests that increased productivity resulting from paid family and medical leave can increase employer profitability. - One study found an average of 4.6% improvement in revenue and 6.8% improvement in profit after companies adopted paid leave policies.
+42 - An overwhelming majority (91.0%) of California employers reported that paid family leave had a positive or neutral effect on profitability/performance.43 - A recent study of California's paid leave program found that businesses with employees who used paid family leave had higher per worker earnings across all workers (not just the workers who took paid family leave) than did businesses where no workers took paid family leave.44 - Paid leave also helps keep workers safe and healthy on the job, which increases productivity and decreases employer costs.
+Workers with paid leave are significantly less likely to suffer dangerous injuries on the job45 or deaths on the job.46 - Paid leave allows workers to recover and return to full productivity more quickly than they would by continuing to work.
 When workers must return to work before a chronic condition is stabilized or before they have healed from an injury, they are more likely to relapse or re-injure themselves while working.
-40 Fewer workplace injuries can mean healthier, happier workers and lower workers' compensation costs. - Paid family and medical leave also can also increase a firm's value.
-Researchers have found that Fortune 500 companies that announced the adoption of new family-friendly policies saw same-day increases in their share prices, indicating that investors anticipate that the benefits of such a program will outweigh any costs associated with providing it.41
+47 Fewer workplace injuries can mean healthier, happier workers and lower workers' compensation costs. - Paid family and medical leave also can also increase a firm's value.
+Researchers have found that Fortune 500 companies that announced the adoption of new family-friendly policies saw same-day increases in their share prices, indicating that investors anticipate that the benefits of such a program will outweigh any costs associated with providing it.48